 Well, it won’t.
 Nothing about regular YouTube is changing.

-You can think of YouTube Red as an extension of or addition to “regular” YouTube.
-YouTube will stay as it is in ad-supported form, but there will now be a separate VIP section (if you will) where Red subscribers can watch premium content.
+You can think of YouTube Premium as an extension or addition to “regular” YouTube.
+YouTube will stay as it is in ad-supported form, but there will now be a separate VIP section (if you will) where Premium subscribers can watch Originals.

 Sounds to me like YouTube Red just benefits the top 1% of content creators

 YouTube, the American government is not a good role model

 Even though nothing is directly changing with regular YouTube, the existence of YouTube Originals may have an indirect but real impact on content creators who don’t benefit from the revenues.
 See our thoughts on why YouTube Originals are bad for creators.

 But the real problem is that YouTube is trying to take control of something that has traditionally been user-generated.

 There are stories of popular YouTube creators who were “forced” into taking part in the YouTube Originals program (refusal meant removal of their videos) while lesser-known YouTube creators weren’t even notified about YouTube Originals.